nishizumi-maho/nishizumi-setups-sync/README.md

    car directory.
 4. Optionally enable backup or logging and browse to the **Backup Folder** and log file locations.
+5. Click **Save Config** to store your settings without running.
-5. Press **Run** to perform the import and sync.
+6. Press **Run** to perform the import and sync.
 The settings are saved for the next time you open the tool.
-6. Click **Check for Updates** to fetch the latest version when needed.
+7. Click **Check for Updates** to fetch the latest version when needed.

 ### Example Configuration